JavierLaz/PracticalworkII/README.md

 ## Solutions
 Most issues were solved by searching examples in pages like w3schools.com and stackoverflow.
 Although the lack of consistency between sources resulted in a less than ideal framework for scalability and reuse.

+# Contact.html push

+## Stages of development
+### Investigation:
+Revision of the information about forms taught in class.
+Online investigation on the properties of form, label and input.

+### Css style:
+The css of the form consists of two main styles for the labels and inputs:
+#### Normal:
+The boxes take the whole width and have the transition property which changes the behaviour, such as delay, between states of the classes.
+#### Focused/selected:
+Once the box is selected there is a highlight of the border.

+### Contact.html:
+The page follows the blueprint of the index page, with the same header and footer.
+The form has 4 mandatory fields, with email requiring the "@" character because of the type=email.

+## Problems:
+The implementation of the form did not cause many errors, mainly some distribution mistakes and syntax problems.
+## Solutions:
+Revision of the code and trial and error.

+# About.html push:

+## Stages of development
+### Curriculum vitae:
+The first step was to design a curriculum vitae with some basic facts about myself and my career based on units 2 and 3, technical skills, soft skills and professional profile.

+### Implementation:
+The page is divided in two sections: the technical information and the personal information.
+#### Technical information:
+The technical information is divided in different sections,each with an id that can be accessed through the about dropdown in the header.
+### Personal information:
+There is a photo of myself as well as links for my social media in the logos' images.

+### About.html
+The structure of about.html is the same as the rest in header and footer but the body is different than the others by making a division by columns.
+This was done after researching possible ways and finding the row class division with 2 column classes.

+## Problems:
+Finding how to make the division and mainly aligning and resizing the images.
+The footer alignment was also harder than the previous pages.

+## Solutions:
+Although not great, using specific sizes for each image was way to solve the resizing issue.
+The footer mistake was fixed by solving a syntax error.